edwinhollen/ChanceLua/readme.md

 2. Add a require: `local chance = require('chance')`

 3. Use it!
 Be sure to call functions with a colon.
-See examples below.
+See examples and documentation below.

 ### Examples